-The joint workshop on 14 October hosted by the research alliance Leibniz INFECTIONS and the Leibniz-Lab 'Systemic Sustainability' will focus on global health and food security under the conditions of a changing Earth and the accelerating dynamics of global societies.
+The joint workshop on 14 October hosted by the research alliance Leibniz INFECTIONS and the Leibniz-Lab 'Systemic Sustainability' will focus on planetary boundaries, global food security and human health in times of a changing Earth system and the accelerating social change.

 Co-chaired by Prof. Dr Ulrich Schaible, spokesperson for the research alliance Leibniz INFECTIONS, and Prof. Dr Jochen Schanze, spokesperson for the Leibniz Lab ‘Systemic Sustainability’, the workshop „"Planetary Health, Food Security: Earth System Change, Food and Health" will discuss the following key questions with pulse talks by renowned speakers.

-• How do agriculture, food and nutrition affect Earth system change?
+- How do agriculture, food production and nutrition affect Earth system change?

-• What challenges does the changing Earth pose for global food security?
+- What challenges does the changing Earth pose for global food security and what are the impacts on human health?

-The interlinkages between planetary health and food security appear to be of crucial importance under the conditions of a changing Earth and the accelerating dynamics of global societies.
+The interlinkages between planetary global food security and human health appear to be of crucial importance under the conditions of a changing Earth and the accelerating dynamics of global societies.
 While food production trigger planetary boundaries transgression, Earth system change and societal dynamics affect global food security and just nutrition, with impacts on human health.
-Industrial agriculture and food production together with high-trophic diet lead to One Health issues such as amplifying climate change, biodiversity loss, etc. on the one hand and malnutrition, lifestyle diseases and infections on the other.
-Against this backdrop, the aim is to assess and monitor key interlinkages between the Earth and food in order to identify tipping points and explore transformation pathways for One Health.
+Industrial agriculture and food production together with high-trophic diet lead to various ssues such as amplifying climate change, biodiversity loss, etc. on the one hand and malnutrition, lifestyle diseases and infections on the other.
+Against this backdrop, the aim is to assess and monitor key interlinkages between the Earth and its boundaries, and food in order to identify tipping points and explore possible innovations in the sense of One Health.

 About the World Health Summit